dkackman/FakeHttp/README.md

 The quickest way to get started is to use an AutomaticHttpClientHandler anywhere you instatniate an System.Net.HttpClient.
 The automatic handler will first check the local file system for a saved response.
 If one is not found it will access the live http endpoint, and save the response.
 Future calls to the same endpoint with identical paramters will return the stored response and content.

     [TestMethod]
-    public async Task ResponseIsStoredWhenNotPresent()
+    public async Task CanAccessGoogleStorageBucket()
     {
-        // this is the path where response will be stored for future use var temp = Path.Combine(Path.GetTempPath(), "FakeHttp_UnitTests");
+        // this is the path where responses will be stored for future use var path = Path.Combine(Path.GetTempPath(), "FakeHttp_UnitTests");

-        var handler = new AutomaticHttpClientHandler(new FileSystemResponseStore(temp, temp));
+        var handler = new AutomaticHttpClientHandler(new FileSystemResponseStore(path));

         using (var client = new HttpClient(handler, true)) {
             client.BaseAddress = new Uri("https://www.googleapis.com/");